 #22 Soft Brunette Shag with Side-Swept Fringe

-Sometimes a cut just fits, and this is one of those.
-The layers are conservative by shag standards, mostly concentrated from the chin down, which keeps the overall shape polished while still giving the ends that gentle flick of movement.
-The bangs sweep across naturally without looking like they need constant rearranging.
-I’d call this the entry point for someone who’s curious about a shag but nervous about going too far, because it reads more as a beautifully layered cut than anything radical.
-The dark brunette is rich and even, the kind of color that would need a gloss every few months to keep it from going flat, but otherwise this is wonderfully low-demand.
+Some styles are just an instant win and this is one of those.
+The shag layers are a little more conservative so most of the layering is happening from the chin down.
+This keeps the overall shape nicer and gives the ends that perfect little flick of movement.
+The bangs just kind of sweep across and sit there, which is nice because they won’t have to be constantly readjusted.
+This is what I would consider the entry point for people interested in a shag but are apprehensive about going too far because it definitely reads more as a beautifully layered cut than anything else.
+The dark brunette is rich and even, the type of color that would require a gloss every few months to keep it from looking flat, but other than that it is wonderfully low-maintenance.

 #23 Silver Waterfall Shag with Wispy Face Framing